+Shared responsibility does not mean equal responsibility.
+DHBs and nurses have different roles in managing fatigue.
 DHBs have primary responsibility for nurses' work requirements.
 Nurses also have responsibility for their work requirements if they have choice over their shifts, and for their choices about how they use non-work time, including for sleep.
-DHBs and nurses have shared responsibility for managing the effects of fatigue when nurses are at work.

-1.2 Using This Code of Practice
+1.5 Background to the Code of Practice